-These Cranberry White Chocolate Blondies are rich and chewy and loaded with cranberries and white chocolate chips.
+These Cranberry White Chocolate Blondies are rich and chewy and filled with cranberries and white chocolate chips.
 You’ll especially love the bits of white chocolate that caramelise near the edges.

 What are blondies?